-Emancipatory Research as a participatory approach to foster inclusion of disabled women in Palestine
+Emancipatory Research as a participatory approach to foster inclusion of women with disabilities in Palestine

 People with disabilities face several obstacles on a daily basis: limited access to quality services, a hostile social environment, poor employment opportunities, and exclusion from social and cultural life.
 Discrimination against disabled women is especially pronounced, which makes them one of the most vulnerable and marginalized groups in Palestinian society.

-In the Palestinian context, emancipatory research was conducted in two groups of women with disabilities and one composed of mothers of people with disabilities.
+In the Palestinian context, Emancipatory Research was carried in two groups of women with disabilities and one composed of mothers of people with disabilities.
 The women involved took part in the identification of well-being dimensions that play a major role in their lives, as well as of the hindering factors preventing them to equally participate in society.
 The identification of causal relationships among barriers represented the starting point to identify the research questions.

 The three groups developed three distinct research protocols that can be summarized as follows: